-Matt Cushing begins his 19th season at the helm of the Wheaton men's soccer program in 2012.
-Since his arrival in Norton in 1994, Cushing has compiled one of the highest winning percentages among active NCAA Division III coaches in the country at .730 (271-88-39).
+Matt Cushing is in his 20th season at the helm of the Wheaton men's soccer program in 2013.
+Since his arrival in Norton in 1994, Cushing has compiled one of the highest winning percentages among active NCAA Division III coaches in the country at .730 (288-94-39).

 Under Cushing's leadership, Wheaton has qualified for postseason play in all 19 seasons, including an NCAA Tournament national semifinal finish in 2003, a national quarterfinal placement in 2001 and an additional six NCAA bids.
 The Lyons also captured the Eastern College Athletic Conference (ECAC) Tournament title in 1998 and NEWMAC Tournament championships seven times.